Current & Forthcoming Titles

 CAMILLA BARNES is an author, translator, tour manager and photographer.
 Born and raised in the UK, she now lives and work in theatre in Paris.
 Her debut novel, The Usual Desire to Kill, is forthcoming from Scribner in early 2025.

 JULIAN BARNES’ twenty-six works have been translated into more than thirty languages.
 In 2011 he was awarded the David Cohen Prize for Literature, and he won the Man Booker Prize for The Sense of An Ending (Knopf).
 Barnes’ recent novel, The Only Story, was published by Alfred A. Knopf in 2018 and his latest work of nonfiction/art history, The Man in the Red Coat, was published by Knopf in 2020.
-His novel, Elizabeth Finch, was published by Knopf in August, 2022.
+His novel, Elizabeth Finch, was published by Knopf in August 2022 and he has just completed a new novel, Departure(s).

 CYNTHIA BOND is the author of Ruby, (Hogarth Press).
 A New York Times bestseller, it was the Oprah Book Club 2.0 selection in 2015 and was a finalist for the PEN/Robert W. Bingham Prize for Debut Fiction.
-Bond is working on the sequel to Ruby, tentatively titled, Ephram (forthcoming from Hogarth Press).
+Bond is working on a sequel, tentatively titled, Constellation of Crows (forthcoming from Hogarth Press).

 ANNE CARSON was born in Canada and teaches ancient Greek for a living.
 Her book, Trojan Women (illustrated by Rosie Bruno) was published by New Directions, May 2021, and her most recent work, H of H Playbook was published also by New Directions in November 2021.
-Her next book, Wrong Norma, will be published by New Directions in February 2024.
+Her most recent book, Wrong Norma, was published by New Directions in February 2024 and has been shortlisted for the National Book Award in Poetry.

 BILL CHENG is the author of Southern Cross the Dog (Ecco/Harper Collins).
 It was longlisted for PEN Open Book Award in 2014.
 He is the recipient of a New York Foundation for the Arts Fellowship in Fiction, 2015.

 NATALIE DIAZ was born in the Fort Mojave Indian Village in Needles, California.
 She is Mojave and an enrolled member of the Gila River Indian community.
 She earned a BA from Old Dominion University, where she received a full athletic scholarship.
 Diaz played professional basketball in Europe and Asia before returning to Old Dominion to earn an MFA.
-She is the author of the poetry collections Postcolonial Love Poem (2020), winner of the Pulitzer Prize; and When My Brother Was an Aztec (2012), which New York Times reviewer Eric McHenry described as an “ambitious … beautiful book.”
+She is the author of the poetry collections Postcolonial Love Poem (2020), which won the Pulitzer Prize; and When My Brother Was an Aztec (2012).
 Her other honors and awards include the Nimrod/Hardman Pablo Neruda Prize for Poetry, the Louis Untermeyer Scholarship in Poetry from Bread Loaf, the Narrative Poetry Prize, a Lannan Literary Fellowship and a MacArthur “genius” fellowship.
 Diaz lives in Mohave Valley, Arizona, where she has worked with the last speakers of Mojave and directed a language revitalization program.

 ARIEL DELGADO DIXON was born and raised in Trenton, New Jersey.
 Her work has appeared in Kenyon Review, O: The Oprah Magazine, The Mississippi Review, and The Greensboro Review.
 Her first novel, Don’t Say We Didn’t Warn You, was published by Random House, February, 2022.
 She lives in Philadelphia.

 OMAR EL AKKAD is an author and journalist.
 He was born in Egypt, grew up in Qatar, moved to Canada as a teenager and now lives in the United States.
 The start of his journalism career coincided with the start of the war on terror, and over the following decade he reported from Afghanistan, Guantanamo Bay and many other locations around the world.
 His work earned a National Newspaper Award for Investigative Journalism and the Goff Penny Award for young journalists.
 His fiction and non-fiction writing has appeared in The New York Times, The Guardian, Le Monde, Guernica, GQ and many other newspapers and magazines.
 His debut novel, American War (Vintage), was an international bestseller and has been translated into thirteen languages.
 It won the Pacific Northwest Booksellers’ Award, the Oregon Book Award for fiction, the Kobo Emerging Writer Prize and was nominated for more than ten other awards.
 It was listed as one of the best books of the year by The New York Times, Washington Post, GQ, NPR, Esquire and was selected by the BBC as one of 100 novels that changed our world.
 His new novel, What Strange Paradise (Vintage), was released in 2021 and won the Giller Prize, the Pacific Northwest Booksellers’ Award, the Oregon Book Award for fiction, and was shortlisted for the Aspen Words Literary Prize.
 It was also named a best book of the year by The New York Times, Washington Post, NPR and several other publications.
-El Akkad is currently working on a nonfiction book, One Day Everyone Will Have Always Been Against This, forthcoming from Knopf in 2025.
+El Akkad’s first work of nonfiction, One Day, Everyone Will Have Always Been Against This is forthcoming from Knopf in February 2025.

 EMILY FRIDLUND is the author of the story collection Catapult (Sarabande, 2017), which won the Mary McCarthy Prize and the novel, History of Wolves (Atlantic Monthly Press), a finalist for the Booker Prize 2017.
 It was also shortlisted for the Dublin IMPAC prize and longlisted for the Carnegie Medal for Fiction 2017.